Social Emotional Learning (SEL)

 School-Based Services

 Eatontown Public Schools partners with local community health and wellness organizations to provide school-based services to the students of Eatontown.
-See below for more information about the programs and services available.
+See below for more information about the programs and services available, and contact your child's school guidance counselor for information on how to participate in these programs.

 YMCA of Greater Monmouth County